February News

 An invitation for you…

 Welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
-They are open to all and all are welcome.
+They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming weekend all of the Mountsorrel Churches will gather together for worship and you will be most welcome to join with us – even if you’ve never been to our Church before.
+However, this coming Sunday (25th January) there is no service at either Christ Church or St Peter’s Church.
+Instead we are meeting with the other Churches in Mountsorrel for a United Service to mark the conclusion of the Week of Prayer for Christian Unity.
+The service will take place at 10.30am at Mountsorrel Baptist Church and all are welcome to come along – even if you’ve never been to Church before.

 An invitation for you…

 Welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
-They are open to all and all are welcome.
+They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming weekend there will be services in both of our Churches and you will be most welcome to join with us – even if you’ve never been to our Church before.
+This coming Sunday (18th January) there are services in both of our Churches and we would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.

 Christ Church